ISA-tools/isa-specs/source/isajson.rst

 factor_schema.json
 ------------------
-This schema implements Factor from the ISA Abstract Model.
+This schema implements Study factor from the ISA Abstract Model.

 Schema: